-Development adjoining roads that are subject to Section 2.119 of the Transport and Infrastructure SEPP require separate approval from the RMS for access to State and Regional Roads as classified by the Roads and Maritime Services (RMS).
-A list of classified and unclassified main roads for Hornsby Shire as of September 2016 is provided in Annexure C.
+Development adjoining roads that are subject to Section 2.119 of the Transport and Infrastructure SEPP require separate approval from Transport for NSW (TfNSW) for access to State and Regional Roads as classified by TfNSW .
+A list of classified and unclassified main roads for Hornsby Shire is provided in Annexure C.